Classes in nutrition, food safety, meal preparation and budgeting taught in collaboration with community organizations and partners.

-The Houston Food Bank offers a nutrition education program to address food insecurity and hunger by using USDA materials and guidelines to achieve nutritional goals.
-Healthy nutrition habits promote health and reduce risk of diseases, such as diabetes.
-People with skills in nutrition, cooking, container-gardening, food budgeting and food safety are better able to provide nutritious food for themselves and their families, thus improving health, and moving toward more secure lives.
+The Houston Food Bank’s Nutrition Education department addresses food insecurity and hunger by using USDA materials and guidelines to achieve nutritional goals.
+Healthy nutrition habits promote health and reduce risk of chronic diseases such as obesity and diabetes.
+Individuals with skills in nutrition, cooking, food budgeting and food safety are better able to provide nutritious food for themselves and their families, thus improving health and moving toward more secure lives.

-The Cooking Matters program, supported locally by the Houston Texans, offers skills to low income families for making healthy, affordable meals at home.
-Classes are offered several times each year at various locations.
-Fact Sheet
+The Cooking Matters program, supported locally by the Houston Texans, offers skills to families for making healthy, affordable meals at home.
+Classes are available for parents and adults.
+Contact Nutrition Education for details.